Search Close Search

 The Summit will take place in the Faculty Conference Room in the medical school building from 8am to 5pm.

-Directions to the Faculty Conference Room: Walk past the UMass Memorial Medical Center & area under construction towards the *Medical School Building.
+Directions to the Faculty Conference Room: Walk to the head of the quad towards the *Medical School Building.
 If you are not an employee and do not have swipe access to the building, you will need to check-in at the front desk.
 The Faculty Conference Room is located on the right as you pass through security.

 CME Accreditation/Designation Statement